WPChill/wider-admin-menu/readme.txt

 == Description ==

-Wider Admin Menu by [WP Mission](http://www.wpmission.com) is a lightweight plugin that lets you set the width of your admin menu from the default `160px` up to `300px`.
+Wider Admin Menu is a lightweight plugin that lets you set the width of your admin menu from the default `160px` up to `300px`.

 A separate stylesheet is also included if you wish to avoid Yet Another Plugin.
 See FAQ.